(1900 Times Atlas of the World)

 All the houses were built on three levels according to a similar pattern: the lower level was most likely used for stables and sheltering farming equipment.

-Lintel of the main church and a relief showing the winged lion, symbol of Venice
+Lintel of the main church and a relief showing the winged lion of St. Mark, symbol of Venice

 Introductory page on the Venetian Fortresses in Greece